Tearsheet

 Shane O'Kelly, President and Chief Executive Officer

 Shane O'Kelly joined Advance Auto Parts as President and Chief Executive Officer in September 2023.
-Prior to joining Advance, he served as CEO of HD Supply, a wholly owned subsidiary of The Home Depot, Inc. He also held the role of CEO of Home Depot Pro, previously known as Interline Brands, Inc. Before his time at The Home Depot, O'Kelly was CEO of PetroChoice, a large distributor of lubricants and lubrication solutions, and CEO of AH Harris, a specialty construction supply distributor.
-He began his career at The Home Depot and worked as an engagement manager at McKinsey and Company.
-O'Kelly served seven years as an infantry officer in the U.S. Army, graduating from Airborne and Ranger schools.
+Prior to his current role, O'Kelly served as the CEO of HD Supply, a wholly-owned subsidiary of The Home Depot, Inc. Before his appointment as CEO of HD Supply, he was the CEO of Home Depot Pro, formerly known as Interline Brands, Inc. Prior to joining The Home Depot, O'Kelly was the CEO of PetroChoice, a distributor of lubricants and lubrication solutions, from 2011 to 2018.
+He also served as CEO of AH Harris, a specialty construction supply distributor, from 2008 to 2011.
+Early in his career, O'Kelly worked at The Home Depot and as an engagement manager at McKinsey and Company.
+He also served seven years as an infantry officer in the U.S. Army.
 He holds a bachelor's degree from The United States Military Academy at West Point and an MBA from Harvard Business School.

 Ryan Grimsland, Executive Vice President, Chief Financial Officer

-Ryan Grimsland became Executive Vice President and Chief Financial Officer of Advance Auto Parts in November 2023.
-Before joining Advance, he spent 17 years at Lowe's Companies, Inc., where he most recently served as Senior Vice President, Strategy and Transformation.
-His roles at Lowe's also included Senior Vice President, Corporate Finance and Treasurer; Vice President, Corporate Financial Planning and Analysis; Vice President Business Development & International; and Vice President, Stores Finance.
-Earlier in his career, he held positions in operations and finance at Haverty's Furniture and UBS.
-Grimsland holds a bachelor's degree from High Point University and an MBA in accounting from Benedictine University.
+Ryan Grimsland became Advance Auto Parts' Executive Vice President, Chief Financial Officer in November 2023.
+Before joining Advance, Grimsland spent 17 years at Lowe's Companies, Inc., where he most recently held the position of Senior Vice President, Strategy and Transformation.
+His tenure at Lowe's included various leadership roles across the finance organization, such as Senior Vice President, Corporate Finance and Treasurer, and Vice President, Corporate Financial Planning and Analysis.
+Prior to Lowe's, he held positions in operations and finance at Haverty's Furniture and UBS.
+Grimsland holds a bachelor's degree from High Point University and an MBA from Benedictine University.

 Kristen Soler, Executive Vice President, Chief Human Resources Officer